datapfranc/datapfranc.github.io-src/content/How-to-Do-DI_part2.md

 ### Integration (raw) Layer

 Integration is where we ... integrate data!
-Behind this pleonasm, integrating multi-source data assumes that common business entities have conformed identifiers across source.
-We've covered this when we discuss the choice of using ISBN lookup to map Work between sites with the one from Librarything (reference Work-id) which is used as the "anchor" point.
+Behind this pleonasm, integrating multi-source data assumes that common business entities have conformed identifiers across sources.
+This explains the choice of using ISBN as a lookup to map Work between sites.

-In the following DDL code, we see the effect of normalization with tables like `user_info`, `work_info` (etc..) that store user or work attributes.
-This will allow us to add stuff later on or decide to track historical changes without affecting <u>existing</u> structure.
+In the following DDL code, we see the effect of normalization with the creation of many tables like `user_info`, `work_info` (etc..) store user or work attributes.
+This allows us to add stuff later on or decide to track historical changes, without affecting <u>existing</u> structure.

 ```sql
 ---------------------------------- Integration layer -------------------------------------------